Easby, Richmondshire: Religion

 St Agatha's Church, Easby was built at the beginning of the 12th century, and underwent restoration work in 1869.
 Like the Abbey ruins and the gatehouse, it is also a Grade I listed building.

 Notable buildings

-Easby Abbey, which is in ruins, was one of many dissolved by Henry VIII as part of the reformation.
+Easby Abbey, which is in ruins, was one of many dissolved by King Henry VIII as part of the reformation.
 The important Anglo-Saxon stone Easby Cross of 800-820 is currently in the Victoria and Albert Museum in London, but the church, from whose walls three of the four fragments were recovered in 1931, displays a plaster cast.
 The ruins are a Grade I listed building as is the Abbey Gatehouse.

 Other notable buildings include Easby Hospital, almshouses built in 1732; Easby Abbey Mill, built about 1800; and the 18th-century St Trinian's Hall.